RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 To better understand the scenario of a credit card dispute and the existing gaps, first let's take a look at the involved **actors**:

-- _Credit Card Holder_: aka Customer;
+- Credit Card Holder: aka Customer;
-- _Credit Card Issuer_: In this case, Pecunia Corp.;
+- Credit Card Issuer: In this case, Pecunia Corp.;
-- _Card processing network_: The credit card network processes transactions between merchants and cc issuers;
+- Card Processing Network: The credit card network processes transactions between merchants and cc issuers;
-- _Credit Card Acquirer_: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf; It facilitates the credit transaction by intermediating issuer and merchant.
+- Credit Card Acquirer: A financial institution that obtains the rights to the merchant’s account and tasked with getting payment on the merchant’s behalf; It facilitates the credit transaction by intermediating issuer and merchant.
-- _Merchant_: Seller of the goods and must either fight or accept the chargeback.
+- Merchant: Seller of the goods and must either fight or accept the chargeback.

 With that in mind, let's talk about the internal **processing** and **decisions** that happens when a CC Holder (customer) opens a new credit card dispute: